henrikenquist/aces-up/README.md

 This approach is more happy-go-lucky and relies on the `shuffle` function in Python to deliver randomness correctly.
 If it does, it is unlikely that two games are played using the same deck (one in ~8x10<sup>67</sup>).
 Comparing the odds of different strategies then relies on statistics and for that you need equally **many** games for each strategy.

-One advantage with this approach is that you can speed things up by trusting the decks "always" are new.
-Per default, the flag `TRUST_RANDOM` is set to `True` in `project.py` (i.e. don't check if deck is already in database).
-It is possible avoid that behaviour when running a batch ("Trust random (y/n)? n")
+One advantage with this approach is that you can speed things up a little (only decks for won games are checked) by trusting the decks are "always" unique.
+Per default, the flag `TRUST_RANDOM` is set to `True` (i.e. don't check if deck is already in database).
+It is possible avoid that behaviour when running a batch (Edit settings (y/n)? y -> Trust random (y/n)? n)

 Workflow:
 1. Test **one** strategy for **many** decks
 2. Repeat 1 using the same or another strategy
-3. Keep track of the total number of games played by each strategy (see database table `batches`)!
+3. Keep track of the total number of games played by each strategy

-Select game option 3 to run steps 1 and 2, with these settings:
+Select game option 3 to run steps 1 and 2:

-- Use sub sets (y/n)? n
-- Use permutations (y/n)? n
-- Save all (y/n)? y or n
+- Edit settings (y/n): n
-- Trust random (y/n)? y
 - Use new decks ('return') or decks from DB (input deck_ids):
 - Number of decks: choose reasonably

+Continue the session after the batch is finished:

+- Test another strategy with same settings (y/n): y

 Easier and better, right?
 But what if you want to test new strategies on the same decks?
-Let's go systematic (step 3)!
+Let's go systematic!

 ## Batch recommendations

 - Use a separate database for each approach!
 They don't play nice.

-- Make sure each strategy has played the same number of games, e.g. by always using the same number of decks for each batch (see database table `batches`).
+- Make sure each strategy has played the same number of games, e.g. by always using the same number of decks for each batch  (see `batches` table or sample code in `sandbox.py`).
 Otherwise the odds can't be reliably compared across strategies.

-- Use the same settings of the flags `SAVE_ALL` and `TRUST_RANDOM` for a database.
+- Use the same value of the flags `SAVE_ALL` and `TRUST_RANDOM` for a specific database.

 ---